wsoral/advanced_stats/README.md

 git pull
 ```

-Occasionally you in lab notes you will find in some R snippets (e.g. see lab presentation for the first lesson).
+Occasionally in lab notes you will find in some R snippets (e.g. see lab presentation for the first lesson).
 Using R would drastically increase a level of difficulty of this lab, so I will not require nor teach about it, we will stick with SPSS.
 However, you are free (or even encouraged) to try R. Most lab computers should have some R installation.
 You can also install it for free from [here](https://cran.r-project.org/).
 Just copy and paste the code into the R console and it should work.